China urges South Sudan ceasefire as peace talks stutter

 "The delaying tactics that we are seeing at the moment in Addis Ababa give us cause to fear that the conflicting sides have no real interest in a swift political solution," said a German Foreign Ministry spokesman.

-A rebel delegate on Monday reiterated a complaint that Ugandan forces and gunships were attacking rebel positions.
+A rebel delegate at the peace talks on Monday reiterated a complaint that Ugandan forces and gunships were attacking rebel positions.

 "If the Ugandans are doing what ... the opposition are claiming - which is active military intervention in support of any of the sides to the conflict other than protect critical infrastructure and installations within South Sudan - then that, I believe, would be absolutely unwarranted," said Getachew Reda, spokesman for Ethiopia's prime minister.